gvwilson/thirdbit/src/fiction/iffy/index.md

 "Good morning, Citizen, um, Kwan?"
 Edson was wearing a simple gray tunic and trousers instead of brown and green, but his neat little beard was unchanged.
-He looked up from the app in his hands with professional disinterest on his face.
+He looked up from the app in his hands with professional disinterest.
 "You *are* Citizen Kwan, from the *Guinevere*?"
 His fingers made the handcode signs for "surveillance", "help",